top of page

 Protect NM water from fracking waste.

-The oil and gas industry and their allies want to gain authorization for reuse of toxic, radioactive fracking waste for "agriculture, irrigation, potable water supplies, aquifer recharge, industrial processes or environmental restoration."
+The oil and gas industry continue to use PFAS in drilling operations, and wants to gain authorization for reuse of their toxic, radioactive fracking waste for "agriculture, irrigation, potable water supplies, aquifer recharge, industrial processes or environmental restoration."
 We say NO!

 Thanks for subscribing!

 Water is sacred.
-It is a gift from the earth to be cherished, not exploited.
+A gift from the earth to be cherished, not exploited.

 OUR DEMANDS: